Moeweb647252/eq_layer/README.md

 # EQ Layer

 A real-time audio equalizer application built in Rust that applies parametric EQ filters to audio streams.
-It supports both a graphical user interface (GUI) and command-line interface (CLI).
+Can be used as system-wide equalizer when collaborating with [BlackHole](https://github.com/ExistentialAudio/BlackHole)

 ## Features